cilium/cilium/Documentation/configuration/metrics.rst

 ``cilium-operator`` can be configured to serve metrics by running with the option ``--enable-metrics``.
-By default, the operator will expose metrics on port 6942, the port can be changed with the option ``--metrics-address``.
+By default, the operator will expose metrics on port 6942, the port can be changed with the option ``--operator-prometheus-serve-addr``.

 Exported Metrics
 ^^^^^^^^^^^^^^^^